10 Reasons To Use a Cash-Only Spending Plan

 2. You will learn the value of a dollar.

-With a hundred dollars on hand for this week and a need for gas, groceries and allowances, every dollar counts.
+With only $100 on hand for this week and a need for gas, groceries and allowances, every dollar counts.

 We respect your privacy.
 Unsubscribe at any time.